gyanendrol9/context-aware_table_extraction/README.md

     Once trained, these components can be seamlessly integrated to provide an end-to-end solution for digitizing historical tabular data.

-6. Evaluate the Model
-Evaluate the model performance on a test set:
+6. Evaluate the TrOCR model performance on the test set:
     ```bash
     python testing-finetuned-TrOCR.py <image_source_dir> <output_dir>
     python TDE-evaluation-v2.py